HolyTy/test/OCI_PrivateLB_EN.md

 1. Configure the Block Volumes
    - Configure the Block Volumes of 2 nodes
 1. Attach Block Volumes to instance.
+   - In the case of Linux
      - Select DEVICE PATH(/dev/oracleoci/oraclevdb).
    - Attach by iscsi command.
 1. Configure the Load Balancer
-   - CHOOSE VISIBILITY TYPE:Private
+   - CHOOSE VISIBILITY TYPE : Private
    - Skip the "Choose Backends"
    - Configure the Update Health Check
      - PROTOCOL：TCP